Habrador/Computational-geometry/README.md

 * A way to generate an infinite delaunay triangulation (for terrains etc)
 * Triangulation of polygon by "Horizontal decomposition into trapezoids"
 * Deform mesh after collision like car crash
+* Marching Squares on a triangulation instead of a grid

 ### Stuff to fix